- Home

 The username, password, and email are mandatory as defined by the ‘required’ array.

-In this example, the entities have descriptive names, clear descriptions, and follow consistent structure and naming convention.
-Follow these best practices to create well-defined entities that is easy for the AI engine to interpret and enforce.
+In this example, the entities have descriptive names, clear descriptions, and follow a consistent structure and naming convention.
+Follow these best practices to create well-defined entities that are easy for the AI engine to interpret and enforce.

 1 |